junglesta/wherenodoctor/__LAB/chapters/additional-informations.md

 HIV (Human Immunodeficiency Virus) is a very small germ, called a virus, that you cannot see without a microscope.
 AIDS (Acquired Immune Deficiency Syndrome) is an illness that develops later, after a person has been infected with HIV for some time.
 HIV is now found all around the world.

 HIV reduces the body’s ability to fight disease.
-A person with HIV can get sick very easily—from illnesses such as diarrhea, pneumonia, tuberculosis (TB), and certain types of cancer.
+A person with HIV can get sick very easilyfrom illnesses such as diarrhea, pneumonia, tuberculosis (TB), and certain types of cancer.
 Most people with AIDS die from diseases their bodies are no longer strong enough to fight.

 HIV spreads when an HIV-infected person’s blood, semen (sperm), breast milk, or fluid from the vagina enters the body of a person without HIV.
 It can spread through: